awsdocs/amazon-emr-release-guide/doc_source/HiveJDBCDriver.md

    1. For **Library**, click the **Select the JAR file\(s\)** icon\.

-   1. Browse to the location containing the extracted drivers, select the following JAR files and click **Open**\.
+   1. Navigate to the location containing the extracted drivers\.
+Select the drivers that are included in the JDBC driver package version that you downloaded, and click **Open**\.

+      For example, your JDBC driver package may include the following JARs\.

       ```
       hive_metastore.jar